ashimatiwari13/30_DSA_Questions/README.md

 Pull requests are welcome!
 If you'd like to:

-Add an alternate solution
+✓Add an alternate solution

-Suggest improvements
+✓Suggest improvements

-Fix a bug
+✓Fix a bug

-Enhance readability
+✓Enhance readability

 Just fork the repo, make your changes, and submit a PR.